R3Conclave/conclave-core-sdk/docs/docs/index.md

    still be invalidated by changes to the SGX TCB, for example, microcode updates applied as part of an operating system upgrade.
 1. Enclave/host communication now handles exceptions thrown across the boundary properly.
+1. In order to prevent accidental leakage of information from inside enclaves, release builds of enclaves no longer propagate console output across the enclave boundary.
+Calls to `System.out.println()` and related methods will now only print to the console on simulation and debug builds of enclaves.

 ### Beta 2